-St John’s Priory is located on the outskirts of Trim in county Meath.
-It was founded 1202 by Bishop Simon deRochfort and was was occupied by a branch of monks called ‘The Crutched Friars’ named after the wooden staffs that were topped by a cross that they carried.
+St John’s Priory is located on the outskirts of Trim in County Meath.
+It was founded 1202 by Bishop Simon de Rochefort and was occupied by a branch of monks called ‘The Crutched Friars’ named after the wooden staffs that were topped by a cross that they carried.
 These hospitals were built similar to all Augustinian monasteries but had special facilities to care for the sick.
 The remains include a church with a nave and chancel and a large three-light window on the east wall.
-There is also the remnants of a 16th century wall which still has has small turret on the corner.
-The priory was dissolved in 1540 by Henry VIII and after the reformation the building were re-used for a private residence.
+There are also the remnants of a 16th-century wall that still has a small turret on the corner.
+The priory was dissolved in 1540 by Henry VIII and after the reformation, the building was re-used for a private residence.
 Just across the bridge is Regan’s that claims to be one of the oldest pubs in Ireland…definitely worth stopping for one!